 Editing segment metadata

 The top area of the screen shows the segment's metadata.
-Enter a name for your segment.
+Here's where you enter a name for your segment.
+See Best practices for names and labels for tips on naming your segments and adding metadata such as labels and descriptions.

 You can edit the following metadata: